Loshido/Loshido/content/neon-dawn.md

 ![Neon-dawn](./assets/neon-dawn/banner.png)
 ](https://github.com/Loshido/neon-dawn)

-Neon-dawn is an hackaton that can be organized by anyone with enough web knowledge.
+Neon-dawn is a hackaton that can be organized by anyone with enough web knowledge.

-To put it simply, the host shows a web page with the earth and the participant gets a paper with instructions to launch a satellite onto that web page.
+To put it simply, the host shows a web page with the earth and the participants get a paper with instructions to launch a satellite onto that web page.

 ## To be figured out

-- How HTTP work, how request are convoyed.
+- How HTTP works, how request are conveyed.
 - The concept of endpoints
-- The concept of HTTP method
+- The concept of HTTP methods
 - CORS 😍(😭)
-- The WebSocket protocole
+- The WebSocket protocol
 - The orbit of a satellite around the earth
 - cos, sin functions